mollie/mollie-oxid/README.md

 Smartcards that allow the giver to charge them with a desired amount.

 Mollie allows you to quickly and easily accepts payments through [gift cards](https://www.mollie.com/en/payments/gift-cards) from the most used suppliers.
 It only takes 10 minutes to start receiving payments and there are no hidden fees involved, you only pay for successful transactions.

+### Apple Pay
+[Apple Pay](https://www.mollie.com/en/payments/apple-pay) is a digital wallet service by Apple Inc. that allows shoppers to make purchases with credit or debit cards stored on their Apple devices.